dell/karavi-authorization/docs/ARCHITECTURE.md

 }
 ```

+This role says _Allow Tenants with the Developer role access to the bronze pool on PowerFlex system 542a2d5f5122210f, and cap their total capacity usage at 99000000Kb (99Gb)._

 ### Policy

 Karavi Authorization leverages the [Open Policy Agent](https://www.openpolicyagent.org/) to use a policy-as-code approach to policy management.
 It stores a collection of policy files written in Rego language.
 Each policy file defines a set of policy rules that form the basis of a policy decision.
 A policy decision is made by processing the inputs provided.
 For Karavi Authorization, the inputs are: